Dialogical Companion

 • Explicit permission to pause, stop, or change topic.

-In this project, safety is not only about detecting crisis language.
-It is a multi-layered concept: reading the language for signs of overload or danger, deciding whether the conversation needs containment or escalation, and also recognising when the person may be steady enough for careful reflective work.
+In this project, support boundaries are not only about spotting danger language.
+It is a multi-layered concept: reading language for signs of overload, deciding whether the conversation needs containment or signposting, and also recognising when the person may be steady enough for careful reflective work.

-• Layer 1: recognise distress, agitation, shutdown, guilt themes, or direct risk wording in the dialogue.
+• Layer 1: recognise distress, agitation, shutdown, or guilt themes in dialogue.

-• Layer 2: choose the right stance - containment, support-offer, crisis routing, or bounded reflection.
+• Layer 2: choose stance - containment, support signpost, or readiness for reflection.

 • Layer 3: bring in human oversight and real-world support when the assistant should not carry the interaction alone.

-This means the same monitoring logic can do two jobs: trigger escalation when risk rises, and encourage reflection when the language suggests that reflection is appropriate rather than destabilising.
+This means the same language-orientation logic can do two jobs: tighten boundaries when strain rises, and determine when a reflective Memory Reorientation stance may be appropriate rather than destabilising.

 Language recognition now, neural models later